Prit04/RHUL-Final-Year-Project/diary.md

 ### 22/10/2024

 I have created a 2D scene for the players HUD, with a placeholder health bar.
 The rest of the HUD will be added soon.
 I have also linked and overlayed it on the main game screen, having tested it, it is functional.
+I cannot test this health bar till i create some enemies, so my next goal is to create a simple enemy factory.